Vrishabhavathi River: Course

-A smaller stream of the river originates near Bugle Rock in Basavanagudi, and joins the main river near Mysore Road.

 Religious significance

 There are several temples throughout the course of the river.
 Some of the well-known temples along the banks on the Vrishabhavathi are Dodda Ganesha and the Dodda Basava Temple, Gali Hanumantha Temple, Gavi Gangadhareshwara temple and the Kadu Malleshwara Temple.
 The Gali Hanumantha Temple is over 600 years old, constructed in 1425 by Sri Vyasaraya of Channapattana who was a Rajaguru of Vijayanagara Empire.
 The temple was constructed on the confluence of two rivers – Vrishabhavathi and Paschimavahini.
 The Ishwara Temple at Kengeri dates back to 1050 AD.

 Pollution and current concerns

 The river is highly polluted due to pollutants from industrial, agricultural and domestic sources.
 It is said to be dark, smelly and frothy due to "untreated or badly treated domestic sewage that goes into the river."